 Tina is the Regional Sales Representative over the Southwest region.
 Her territory includes Arizona, Colorado, New Mexico, Arizona, and Texas.
 As an Oklahoma native, she pursued her BBA in finance at the University of Oklahoma.
 Prior to joining PharmBlue, Tina was a multi-site Operations Director for a leading urgent care and occupational health organization.
 Tina focuses on using her background and knowledge in clinic operations to help create pharmacy solutions for her clients to enhance their patient’s overall clinical experience.
 When she’s not servicing her clients and their patients, she enjoys spending time with her family, fitness, and trying new restaurants in her hometown of Dallas, Texas.

-Anna received her degree from LECOM School of Pharmacy.
+Anna received her Doctor of Pharmacy degree from LECOM School of Pharmacy.
 She has worked in pharmacy for 5 years.
 Her previous experience includes hospital and long term care.

 PharmBlue New York